Diyae Jermoumi: Club career

+Early career

-Having started his career at Lugdunum in Leiden, Diyae-Edinne Jermoumi joined Sparta Rotterdam in 2014, before switching to Ajax Youth Academy in 2019, signing his first professional contract with the club from Amsterdam in December 2021.
+Jermoumi began his career at Lugdunum in his hometown of Leiden before joining the academy of Sparta Rotterdam in 2014.
+In 2019, he moved to the Ajax Youth Academy, and in December 2021, he signed his first professional contract with the Amsterdam club.

-Jermoumi made his professional debut for Jong Ajax on the 10 January 2022, replacing Giovanni at 74th minute of a 0–2 away Eerste Divisie win against Jong Utrecht.
+He made his professional debut for Jong Ajax on 10 January 2022, coming on as a 74th-minute substitute for Giovanni in a 2–0 away win over Jong Utrecht in the 2021–22 Eerste Divisie.

+Cambuur

+On 9 July 2025, Jermoumi signed a one-year contract with an option for a further season with Cambuur of the Eerste Divisie.

 International career

 Born in the Netherlands, Jermoumi is of Moroccan descent and was under-17 selection.
 He debuted with the Morocco U20s in a friendly 2–0 loss to the Spain U20s on 28 April 2022.